 Arbi / Colocasia is a tuber vegetable which is slightly slimy in nature which when cooked properly turns out to be very delicious and is mainly consumed in northern part of India.
-Arbi is very good in fiber being good for digestive system,very high in vitamin C and E, both of which are anti-oxidants, and have zero cholesterol so a good vegetable for every one.
-Ever since my childhood, I have consumed this with Poori…a perfect combination🙂
+Arbi is brilliant source of fiber, which is good for digestive system, very high in vitamin C and E, both of which are anti-oxidants, and have zero cholesterol so a good vegetable for every one.
+Ever since my childhood, I have consumed this with Poori…a perfect combination 🙂

 Preparation time : 15 minutes

 Cooking time : 10 minutes

 - Arbi /colocasia – 500 gram

 - Onion – 1 medium size(finely chopped)

 - Ajwain / Carom seed – 1/2 teaspoon

 - Kitchen King Powder – 1 teaspoon